ntpoppe/textops/docs/ROADMAP.md

 2. **Distributed workers next (Step 8)** — Separating workers requires durable dispatch.
 With persistence in place, workers can poll the database reliably.

+3. **Run lifecycle third (Step 9)** — Stale runs accumulate.
+Expiration, reminders, and cleanup prevent unbounded growth before adding more features.

-3. **Job catalog third (Step 9)** — With durability and real dispatch, you need stable job definitions.
+4. **Job catalog fourth (Step 10)** — With durability and lifecycle management, you need stable job definitions.
 Free-form job keys work for dev, not production.

-4. **Scheduler fourth (Step 10)** — "Cron that asks for approval" requires a job catalog to reference and persistence to survive restarts.
+5. **Scheduler fifth (Step 11)** — "Cron that asks for approval" requires a job catalog to reference and persistence to survive restarts.

-5. **Real channels fifth (Step 11)** — Channel adapters are plug-ins.
+6. **Real channels sixth (Step 12)** — Channel adapters are plug-ins.
 The core must be reliable before adding more entry points.

-6. **Observability sixth (Step 12)** — Metrics and tracing matter more once there's real traffic and distributed components.
+7. **Observability seventh (Step 13)** — Metrics and tracing matter more once there's real traffic and distributed components.

-7. **AI subsystems last (Step 13)** — AI is assistive, never authoritative.
+8. **AI subsystems last (Step 14)** — AI is assistive, never authoritative.
 It requires a rock-solid governance foundation to safely augment.

 ---